chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 This is the first entry in the table for the chipKIT DP32 board, and is the mapping associated with digital pin 0.
 On this board, digital pin 0 is connected to the pin associated with Port B, bit 5.
 Note that the _PPS_OUT macro is used to define the table entry, and the value being defined is the value that specifies the index of the output mapping register (i.e., _PPS_RPB5R).

-Some pins are not PPS capable, and in the case where the pin isn’t capable of PPS operation, or the pin is undefined for some other reason, the following table entry is used:
+Some pins are not PPS capable, and in the case where the pin isn't capable of PPS operation, or the pin is undefined for some other reason, the following table entry is used:

 ```cpp
 NOT_PPS_PIN,